AbirS2026/Double-LOcal-Unity/README.md

 ## Related Applied Work

-The historical bubble and date-stamping motivation is connected to the companion applied paper:
+The historical bubble and date-stamping motivation is connected to the companion applied date-stamping paper:

 **Is There an AI Bubble?
 Robust Date-Stamping for Periods of Exuberance**
 Abir Sarkar and Martin T. Wells